Jacques Parizeau: Early life and career

 As a teenager, Parizeau had radical views and distributed leaflets for Communist Fred Rose's election campaigns.
 While sympathetic to the Labor-Progressive Party he never joined.

 His parents supported bilingualism and sent him to English summer camp.
 He attended Collège Stanislas, a Roman Catholic private school.
-He went on to graduate with a PhD from the London School of Economics in London, England, as well as degrees at HEC Montréal, Paris Institute of Political Studies and Faculté de droit de Paris.
+He went on to graduate with a PhD (in 1955 under the supervision of James Meade) from the London School of Economics in London, England, as well as degrees at HEC Montréal, Paris Institute of Political Studies and Faculté de droit de Paris.
 Because of a prior commitment to return to instruct at HEC, he left England, where career opportunities were offered in British academia.
 He served an internship with the Bank of Canada in Ottawa, and directed his brightest students to Queen's University in Kingston, Ontario for postgraduate studies.

-Parizeau's predilection for three-piece, Savile Row suits, and proper manner of speaking French and English, earned him the nickname "Monsieur".

-A believer in economic interventionism, he was one of the most important advisors to the provincial government during the 1960s, playing an important behind-the-scenes role in the Quiet Revolution.
+A firm believer in economic interventionism, he was one of the most important advisors to the provincial government during the 1960s, playing an important behind-the-scenes role in the Quiet Revolution.
 He was especially instrumental in the nationalization of Hydro-Québec (a hydro-electric utility) in 1962-1963, the nationalization of the Asbestos Corporation Limited mines in 1982, and worked with Eric Kierans to create the Quebec Pension Plan in 1963-1966.

 He joked that the Quiet Revolution was essentially carried out by three or four cabinet ministers, two dozen civil servants and 50 chansonniers.
 (At the end of his career, he said that he would like to be remembered most for his contributions to the reformation of Quebec.)

 Parizeau gradually became a committed sovereigntist, and officially joined the Parti Québécois (PQ) on September 19, 1969.
 In 1970, he became the president of the PQ’s executive council until 1973.
 He ran for office in the Montreal districts of Ahuntsic in 1970 and Crémazie in 1973, but lost in both.